Visit majormaps.vcu.edu for the online version with links.

 • Carefully consider which electives will help you be marketable in your desired career path.
 Electives from Graphic Design, Arts Cross Disciplinary and Innovate can add to your skill sets in a meaningful way.

-GET CONNECTED WITH YOUR COMMUNITY
+EXPAND YOUR COMMUNITY

 • Carry out globally-oriented research projects with multilingual faculty and international partners.

-• Read scholarly articles about diversity in your field.
+• Read scholarly articles about internationalization in your field.

 • Bring back work and research from study abroad and share with your colleagues.
-The Department hosts lectures and workshops led by returning students to help others learn and think about study abroad
+The Department hosts lectures and workshops led by returning students to help others learn and think about study abroad.

 EXPLORE CAREERS AND DEVELOP ESSENTIAL SKILLS